 - Cooking tips for using a slow cooker, pressure cooker (Instant Pot), air fryer and convection oven are in the article.

-- Dairy-free meatballs: Substitute the milk for unsweetened dairy-free milk and the cheese for 2 tablespoons of nutritional yeast.
+- Dairy-free: Substitute the milk for unsweetened dairy-free milk and the cheese for 2 tablespoons of nutritional yeast.

-- Gluten-free meatballs: Substitute the bread crumbs for crushed gluten-free cereal or crackers
+- Gluten-free: Substitute the bread crumbs for crushed gluten-free cereal or crackers